duzgunberke/C_Sharp_and_Devexpress_with_project/README.md

 Since I cannot fully backup and share the sql database, the application is currently only in the repository.

-When you run the application and get an error and don't reproach me.

 Content:
 Creating Commercial Automation applications easily with modules such as stock, invoice, current, movement, cash.
 Easy to use DevExpress components